ingonyama-zk/developer-docs/docs/icicle/introduction.md

 make libbn254.so
 ```

 The current supported options are `libbn254.so`, `libbls12_381.so`, `libbls12_377.so`, `libbw6_671.so` and `all` to compile all curves.
-The resulting `.so` files are the compiled shared libraries for each curve.
+The resulting `.so` files are the compiled static libraries for each curve.

-`make clean` will remove compiled shared libraries.
+`make clean` will remove compiled static libraries.

-Before using the shared libraries we need to make our OS aware of them
+Before using the static libraries we need to make our OS aware of them

 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH/<path_to_shared_libs>